robertpelka/Coronapp/README.md

 </p>

 ###### EN
-App that shows COVID-19 statistics.
+It's an app that shows COVID-19 statistics.
 It uses COVID19 API to download the latest statistics and location to show data for a country in which user is located.
 It is also possible to search for a specific country by its name or code.
 After pressing the button app shows statistics fot the whole world.

 ###### PL
 Aplikacja, która pokazuje statystyki dotyczące COVID-19.
 Używa ona COVID19 API do pobrania najnowszych statystyk, a także lokalizacji w celu pokazania danych dla kraju użytkownika.
 Istnieje również możliwość wyszukania kraju po jego nazwie lub kodzie.
 Po naciśnięciu przycisku aplikacja pokazuje statystyki dla całego świata.